-Did you know there are over 60 threatened wildlife species found in the Fitzroy River and its catchment?
+Did you know there are over 60 threatened species found in the Fitzroy River and its catchment?

 This includes iconic species such as Purple-crowned Fairy-wren, Gouldian Finch, Peregrine Falcon, Northern Quoll, Freshwater Crocodile, Northern River Shark and Freshwater Sawfish.

 Once common across northern Australia, today the northern quoll is nationally endangered.
 The main threat to this iconic predator is its consumption of the toxic cane toad, which the quoll mistakes for a native frog and then suffers an unpleasant death.
 Fortunately, a taste aversion training project aims to prevent the extinction of Kimberley populations by teaching quolls to avoid cane toads.
 Field trials have been carried out at Mornington Wildlife Sanctuary, located in the northern range of the Fitzroy River catchment.

 Purple-crowned Fairy-wren Malurus coronatus